Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Be patient with yourself and with the process

 Should exercise be incorporated while fasting?
 Yes, absolutely!
-With fasting, it is especially important to focus your exercise on strength training more so than any other type of workout.
-During fasting, burning body fat while keeping muscle is the key, and strength training is a great way to accomplish that.
+With fasting, it is especially important to focus your exercise on strength training more than any other type of workout.
+Burning body fat while keeping muscle is the key during fasting, and strength training is a great way to accomplish that.
 Also, strength training during fasting is beneficial to hormone optimization.

-While strength training is recommended during fasting, it is essential to schedule your fasting around when you are going to work out.
+While strength training is recommended during fasting, scheduling your fasting around when you will work out is essential.
 Working out in the morning is the best time because it allows your body to match its natural circadian rhythm, which is your body’s 24-hour internal clock.

 Strength training exercises that can be taken advantage of are: